CarettaCaretta11/Back-end-task/README.md

 submit button

-When user fills these fields, the data should be sent to the database
+When user fills these fields, the data should be sent to the database and these datas should be added to the My account page below username

 Note: As you are a back-end developer, there is no need to play with design of html pages, just make a very simple form